Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Introduction and main results

 and its boundary $M_{\vDelta}=\p W_{\vDelta}$.
 The prime closed orbits on $M_{\vDelta}$ also have mean indices $\Delta_1<\cdots< \Delta_n$ and up to scaling $M$ and $M_{\vDelta}$ have the same action spectra.
 Indeed, let us scale $M$ so that $\hmu(x)=\CA(x)$ for all closed orbits $x$ on $M$.
 This is possible by \ref{O-clusters}.
 Then for both $M$ and $M_{\vDelta}$ the action spectrum is simply the union of sequences $\Delta_j\N$.

 \begin{CorollaryX} Let $W\subset \R^{2n}$ be a star-shaped domain.
-Assume that the flow on $M=\p W$ is non-degenerate, dynamically convex, has exactly $n$ prime closed orbits and these orbits are non-alternating.
+Assume that the flow on $M=\p W$ is non-degenerate, dynamically convex, has exactly $n$ prime closed orbits.
 In addition, let us require the following non-resonance condition: for every $j$ all ratios $\pm\Delta_j/\Delta_i$, $i\neq j$, are distinct modulo $\Z$.
 Then the linearized flows along the corresponding closed orbits in $M$ and $M_{\vDelta}$ are equal up to conjugation as elements of $\tSp\big(2(n-1)\big)$. \end{CorollaryX}

 This corollary, proved in Section \ref{sec:ellipsoids-pf}, asserts that within the admittedly very narrow class of hypersurfaces $M$ meeting the conditions of the corollary, the action spectrum completely determines the linearized flows along prime closed orbits and, of course, the actions.
 In particular, all closed Reeb orbits in $M$ are elliptic.
 At the same time, dynamics of the Reeb flow on $M$, beyond closed orbits, can be radically different from that on $M_{\vDelta}$ and quite non-trivial.
 For instance, the Reeb flow on $M$ can be ergodic even in the setting of Corollary \ref{cor:ellipsoids}; see \cite{Ka}.
 Clearly, then the closed domains $W$ and $W_{\vDelta}$ are not symplectomorphic and such dynamics features are not detected by their symplectic homology persistence modules, which are isomorphic.
 We do not know if the interiors of $W$ and $W_{\vDelta}$ are symplectomorphic or not.
 (The answer may depend on Liouville/Diophantine properties of $\vDelta$.)